nchudleigh/homerow/README.md

 4. There are two ways to focus the correct UI element:
     - Press `Tab` or `Arrow-Dn` until the correct UI element is focused
     - Type the UI element's label text while holding `Shift`
-5. Press `Enter` to perform a click on the focused UI element
+5. Press `Return` to perform a click on the focused UI element

 There is an option to use the Label-only workflow, which disables the search feature and allows you to type the label text without holding down `Shift`.